coloshword/229Assignments/PS1/Notes.md

     - np.sum(axis=1): sums up row-wise (horizontally)
     - we use axis, to compute feature wise values.
 Each feature only cares about its specific column, so when we do np.sum(), we only want to compute it for each feature.

+### 2c)
+- deal with dataset 3
+- contains one example per row, with x1, x2,y, and t
+- first deal with ideal case, where we have access to the true t-labels for training.
+- GOAL: write a log reg classifier with x1 and x2 as inputs, and train it with the t labels (true labels), and ignore y

+thoughts:
+- we can just throw the log reg module at it